selfcommunity/api-docs/source/includes/endpoints/_user.md

 `GET /api/v2/user/{id}/feed/`

-This endpoint retrive the list of user's post
+This endpoint retrive the list of user's post of the user identified by {id}.

 <h3 id="listfeeduser-parameters">Parameters</h3>